bcgov/digital-trust-toolkit/applications/application-bc-climate-action-secretariat.md

 ## 1.5.
 Administering Authority

-[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of PricewaterhouseCoopers (PwC) during the pilot phase of development.
+[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of the BC Climate Action Secretariat (CAS) during the pilot phase of development.

 The contact information for EMDT is:
 * 	**Name:** Kyle Robinson